svin24/svin24.github.io/content/blog/Open-sourcing-video-games.md

 If you want to allow your source code to find its way into as many future games as possible, a permissive open source license like [MIT][0] is the way to go.
-This will allow developers to incorporate your source code into their own games with little restriction, either by creating a direct derivative, or by taking little samples of your code and incorporating it into their own project.
-This comes with no obligation to release their own changes or works in a similar
-fashion: they can just take it, with very few strings attached.
+[Flotilla](https://github.com/blendogames/flotilla) is an example of a game which went with this approach.
+It allows developers to incorporate your source code into their own games with little restriction, either by creating a direct derivative, or by taking little samples of your code and incorporating it into their own project.
+This comes with no obligation to release their own changes or works in a similar fashion: they can just take it, with very few strings attached.
 Such an approach makes it very easy to incorporate into new commercial games.

 [0]: https://opensource.org/licenses/MIT